How to Play the Timpani

-There are two styles of timpani layout: the German style and the American style.
+There are two styles of timpani placement: German style and international style.

-Traditionally, the German style places the large timpani at the right side of the player, and the smaller timpani progressively to the left.
-In other words, the drums going toward the right sound lower.
+In German-speaking countries such as Germany and Austria, large timpani are traditionally placed at the right side of the performer with smaller timpani to the left.
+In other words, the pitch increases from right to left.

 In other regions, it is common to reverse direction and lay out the timpani so that the pitch increases from left to right, an arrangement that feels intuitive in that it is similar to a piano keyboard.
 This international style is also widely used in Japan.